 The warning is real: A hard “pimple” that’s still there after a few months with no sign of going away may be a deadly cancer.

-“The most concerning things that can present in this manner are skin cancers: melanoma, SCC and BCC,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“The most concerning things that can present in this manner are skin cancers: melanoma, SCC and BCC,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 • Nodular melanoma — above image (very deadly if not caught early; fast growth).
 It’s hard.